Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Tercile Classification

 \subsection{Tercile classification of temperature}

 The next task is tercile classification of 2-meter temperature.
 In this case, the threshold is applied to the regression predictions of all methods, meaning there is no direct training for a classification.
 Table \ref{table:tmp_tercile_test} summarizes results for NCEP-CFSv2 and NASA-GMAO datasets on the test data.
 For this task, the learning-based methods achieve the best performance in terms of accuracy, stacked model using NCEP-CFSv2 data and linear regression using NASA-GMAO data and all additional features (except SSTs).
-In general, all learning-based models significantly outperform the ensemble average.
+In general, all learning-based models significantly outperform the ensemble mean.

 Figure \ref{fig:tercile_tmp_ncep} shows accuracy heatmaps over the U.S. for different methods using NCEP-CFSv2 data.
 The stacked model shows the best performance across spatial locations.
-For example, the ensemble average does not show great performance in the South East and Middle Atlantic regions, while learning based methods demonstrate much stronger predictive skill in these areas.
+For example, the ensemble mean does not show great performance in the Southeast and Middle Atlantic regions, while learning-based methods demonstrate much stronger predictive skills in these areas.
 However, there are still some areas, such as Texas or South West region, with red pixels for all methods.

 Figure \ref{fig:tercile_tmp_nasa} shows accuracy heatmaps over the U.S. for different methods using NASA-GMAO data.
 In this case, linear regression on all features achieves the best scores.
-Other learning-based methods outperform the ensemble average too, especially in the West and in Minnesota.
+Other learning-based methods outperform the ensemble mean too, especially in the West and in Minnesota.